You are here

 Resources Inventory

-The starting point for developing a business plan is an inventory of existing and available resources.
+The starting point for developing a business plan is taking an inventory of existing and available resources.
 You must determine what resources are available.
 A resource inventory helps determine whether you can make the property an economically feasible business and what type of business enterprise to pursue.
-Once you select an enterprise, you evaluate resources you have to determine if anything is lacking that would prevent development of the planned business.
+Once you select an enterprise, evaluate your resources to determine you lack anything that would prevent development of the planned business.
 The resource inventory not only identifies what is lacking but also which resources are underused.
 Underused resources can be separated into three types: physical, labor, and financial.
 Once completed, the resource inventory should become part of the overall business plan.

 Physical Resources Inventory

 The physical resources inventory is a list of assets such as land, soil types and vegetation (habitat), buildings, equipment, machinery, and animal populations (domestic and wild).
-Following are items to consider:
+Consider the following:

-• The number of acres you own or lease, the stability of the ownership or leased property, and a description of the land.
-Is the land uplands or low-lying areas?
+• The number of acres you own or lease, the stability of ownership or leased property, and a description of the land.
+Is the land uplands or does it have low-lying areas?
 Are some areas subject to flooding or holding water during rainy seasons, and could such flooding be an advantage or disadvantage?

 • Water sources on the property.
 List any lakes, ponds, rivers, springs, and intermittent streams on the property or that may cross or border the property.